huggingface/blog/pytorch-ddp-accelerate-transformers.md

 ## 🤗 Accelerate

-[Accelerate](huggingface.co/docs/Accelerate) is a library designed to allow you to perform what we just did above, without needing to modify your code greatly.
-On top of this, the data pipeline inate to Accelerate can also improve performance to your code as well.
+[Accelerate](https://huggingface.co/docs/accelerate) is a library designed to allow you to perform what we just did above, without needing to modify your code greatly.
+On top of this, the data pipeline innate to Accelerate can also improve performance to your code as well.

 First, let's wrap all of the above code we just performed into a single function, to help us visualize the difference: